vaginessa/dns-wiki/Android-kernel-traffic.md

 * Capture the traffic and use Tools like tcpdump (included in every AOSP or e.g. AdAway) to see which Domains your OS wants to connect.
 * Do not block everything, because to block mtalk and such things could lead in much troubles (no signal and and and) it's not worth to waste the time to debug the problems because of some kB/mb's).
 * Use fly-mode/block mobile data as much as possible and use wlan instead.
+* Uninstall/Disable/Freeze Cell Broadcast which informs you about local warnings

 So for Google users (gapps) there are some 'special tricks':